Ahmad-Su01/Paris_Olympics_Visualization_2024/README.md

 ## Insights
 - The United States has consistently dominated the Olympics regarding total medal count.
-- Emerging countries like China and Japan have significantly increased their medal count in recent years.

 ## Usage
 Use a system that runs jupyter notebook.